 What You'll Need to Make the Best Copycat Carrabba's Chicken Bryan

 You'll need two large skillets for this recipe, as well as measuring cups and spoons, a garlic press, and a citrus juicer.

 - Boneless skinless chicken breasts - Thin breasts are better, 1-inch or less, so if yours are very thick, slice them in half or pound with a mallet.

 - Extra virgin olive oil

-- Salt and freshly ground pepper - You'll use this to season the chicken breasts while they're cooking.
+- Salt and freshly ground black pepper - You'll use this to season the chicken breasts while they're cooking.